Andrettin/Wyrmsun/readme.txt

 - Settling Scandinavia now grants +25 Prestige to the Asa Tribe.
 - Provinces of a different culture than the owner now produce only 75% of the resources they would otherwise produce.
 - Commodity prices now fluctuate according to supply and demand.
 Provinces will demand less commodities if they are too costly, and more if they are cheap.
+- Added events for the development and spread of the Teuton, Goth and Norse cultures out of the Germanic one (if the Dane, Goth, or Swede Tribe is player-controlled, then it will develop Teuton culture instead of the Norse one, since the latter is not playable).

 * Maps
 - Dwarven Militia are now possible to be generated in dungeons.